 Blurring the Imago Dei

-But beyond that, the story of Adam and Eve is vital to a proper understanding of the nature of humanity.
-As God’s unique image bearers, created specifically by him for that purpose, humans possess a dignity and value distinct from the rest of creation.
+Beyond that, the story of Adam and Eve is essential to a proper understanding of the nature of humanity.
+As God’s unique image bearers, created by him for that express purpose, human beings possess a dignity and value distinct from the rest of creation.
 And because all people are descended from that first couple, every individual, male and female, has an equal share of that value and dignity.

 If Adam and Eve were pre-existing hominids transformed by God, then humanity’s unique reflection of the Imago Dei is blurred at best and may not even be present to the same degree – or at all – in every individual.
 And if our first parents never existed, then any objective basis for inherent – and inherited – human worth doesn’t exist either.